OSLAT: Open Set Label Attention Transformer for Medical Entity Retrieval and Span Extraction: Approach

 \subsection{Self-Alignment Pretraining on Medical Entities}

-For OSLAT results presented in this paper we start with the BioBERT \citep{lee2020biobert} encoder.
-In order to decrease representational anisotropy of entity embeddings \citep{li-etal-2020-sentence,Carlsson2021, gao-etal-2021-simcse, liu-etal-2021-self, liu-etal-2021-mirror-bert}, we perform a self-alignment pretraining (for the change in anisotropy see \autoref{fig:entity_density}).
+We use BioBERT \citep{lee2020biobert} as the backbone encoder.
+We perform self-alignment pretraining to decrease representational anisotropy of entity embeddings \citep{li-etal-2020-sentence,Carlsson2021, gao-etal-2021-simcse, liu-etal-2021-self, liu-etal-2021-mirror-bert} (for the change in anisotropy see \autoref{fig:entity_density} in Appendix \ref{sec:entity-density}).
 In particular, for medical entity $e_i \in \mathcal{E}_{\seen}$, we obtain its representation $h^{(e_i)}$ by taking the $\textsf{[CLS]}$ token embedding of the last hidden layer of BioBERT.
-To apply the contrastive loss function, we follow the model architecture described in SimCLR \citep{chen2020simple}, where a two-level feed-forward projection head maps the representation $h^{(e_i)}$ from BioBERT into a low-dimension space, before a supervised contrastive loss, NT-Xent, is applied to the normalized projection output $z_{i}$ \citep{khosla2020supervised, gao-etal-2021-simcse}:
+To apply the contrastive loss function, we follow the model architecture described in SimCLR \citep{chen2020simple}, where a two-level feed-forward projection head maps the representation $h^{(e_i)}$ from BioBERT into a low-dimension space, before a supervised contrastive loss, NT-Xent, is applied to the normalized projection output $z_{i}$ \citep{chen2020simple, khosla2020supervised, gao-etal-2021-simcse}:

 For each entity in batch $B$, the positives $z_p$ are projected representations from the synonym set $P(i)$ of entity $e_i$, with $|P(i)|$ as its cardinality, while the negatives $z_a$ are projected representations from sampled entities from $\mathcal{E}_{\seen}$.
 Finally, hyperparameter $\tau$ denotes the scalar temperature.
 As the entities are organized into disjoint synonym sets, we apply a stratified sampling strategy for sampling negatives, where we first sample a synonym set and then sample an entity from that set.
 This ensures that entities with a smaller synonym set do not get under-represented during training.
 After the self-alignment pretraining, we discard the projection head keeping the fine-tuned encoder.
 Details on our training procedure can be found in \S~\ref{sec:setup}.